 3. THE PEOPLE’S THEATER, FRANCE

-The People’s Theater, made entirely of wood, with a stage open to the forest In Bussang, a small village in the high Vosges, the People’s Theater has welcomed spectators since 1896, thanks to Maurice Pottecher, a theater enthusiast who wanted to make this art accessible to all.
+In Bussang, a small village in the Vosges mountains, the Théâtre du Peuple has been welcoming spectators since 1896, thanks to Maurice Pottecher, a theatre enthusiast who wanted to make this art form accessible to all.
 The building, made entirely of wood, has a stage open to the forest.
-Destroyed during the First World War, it was rebuilt identically in 1922, with a wooden framework and finally a fully paneled roof and ceiling shaped like a boat hull.
-In 2021, students of the ABC Master’s program at ENSTIB worked on a new facility: a theater studio for the People’s Theater association on the “Popote” site.
+Destroyed during the First World War, it was rebuilt identically in 1922, with a wooden framework and finally a fully panelled roof and ceiling shaped like a boat hull.
+In 2021, students of the ABC Master’s programme at ENSTIB worked on a new facility: a theatre studio for the People’s Theatre association on the “Popote” site.

 4. KIZHI POGOST HERMITAGE, RUSSIA